pablocael/gpt-pdf-organizer/README.md

 The ChatGpt API uses [tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) to calculate the API request call cost.
 Tokens are not always the same as words.
 This tool performs a query to ChatGpt API to ask questions about the content of a PDF file, and will use tokens in two ways:

-- The query prompt, sent to GPT to ask about the PDF content.
+- The query prompt content, sent to GPT to ask information the PDF content.
-- The PDF content
+- The PDF content itself

-The PDF content is not the full PDF but rather the first `config.maxNumTokens` tokens that will be extracted from the PDF file.
+The PDF content sent is not the full PDF text but rather the first `config.maxNumTokens` tokens that will be extracted from the PDF file.

-The total amount of tokens spent during a single request for each file is then `config.maxNumTokens` + `promptTokenSize`, where `promptTokenSize` is the constant size of the prompt itself and spans `281` tokens.
+The total amount of tokens spent during a single request for each file is then `config.maxNumTokens` + `promptTokenSize`, where `promptTokenSize` is the of the prompt itself and spans `281` tokens.

-Make sure to add enough credits to your ChatGpt account and setting up your [apiKey](#configuration-file) before using.
+For example, if one chooses to use `config.maxNumTokens=1500` tokens to read the PDF content, the total amount of tokens spent in the request will be `1500+281=1781`.

-The `apiKey` can be set via configuration file or (by setting `OPENAI_API_KEY` environment variable - it will override the config `apiKey` value).
+The cost of usage also depends on the model used.
+One can configure the model by setting `llmModelName` in the [config](#configuration-file) file.

 In summary, the total cost for organizing your files will depend on 3 factors: